canoi250/Project-8--Personal-Data-Visualization/README.md

 Answer: What do you think the source of this data is?
 Write a few sentences explaining your reasoning.
 What other data might help you verify if you are correct?
 Exchange your analysis with your partner.
 Read your partner's analysis -- does it seem accurate?
 Did they guess the correct data source (or type of data source)?
-For the days and months that your partner identified as having the most timestamps, try to figure out what was happening on those days.
-What other data might help you figure this out?

 # Part 3: Make a combined visualization
 Using both partners' timestamp data, make a visualization that shows the distribution of events over time for both people.
 For this part, use Python and Jupyter notebook, plus matplotlib/pyplot or Seaborn.